munificent/craftinginterpreters/book/strings.md

 You can go in the other direction too.
 Given an `Obj*`, you can "downcast" it to an `ObjString*`.
 Of course, you need to ensure that the `Obj*` pointer you have does point to the `obj` field of an actual ObjString.
 Otherwise, you are unsafely reinterpreting random bits of memory.
-To test that, we'll add another
+To detect that, we add another
 macro:

 ^code is-string (1 before, 2 after)